Jane Perry (actress)

 Jane Elizabeth Perry is a British-Canadian actress.
-She is perhaps best known for her work as Diana Burnwood in the Hitman series, a role she has played in every game since 2016's soft reboot Hitman.
+She is best known for her work as Diana Burnwood in the Hitman series, a role she has played in every game since 2016's Hitman.
 She also played protagonist Selene in 2021's Returnal, for which she won the BAFTA Award for Performer in a Leading Role at the 18th British Academy Games Awards.

 Personal life

 Perry is of Irish and English descent.
 Her grandfather Frederic Perry was a cousin of scriptwriter Jimmy Perry.
 She is currently based in London, UK.
-She attended the University of Victoria, BC where she studied Theatre and Theatre Arts Management, and Studio 58 Vancouver where she gained a Diploma in Theatre Acting.
+She attended the University of Victoria, BC where she studied Theatre and Theatre Arts Management, and Studio 58 where she gained a Diploma in Theatre Acting.

 Professional life

 Perry is a classically trained actress who has worked on stage in both the UK and Canada, in TV series and films.
 She has also worked as a motion capture artist and as a voice actor.

 As a voice over artist she is best known for her work in computer games Hitman, Wildlands, Alien: Isolation, Squadron 42 and Dreamfall Chapters.

-Her TV credits include: Ransom for CBS, A Royal Winter for Hallmark, The Assets, The Reckoning for ITV, Spooks for BBC, Superstorm for BBC, The X-Files and Millennium for FOX.
-While her theatre credits include: Strange Interlude at the National Theatre, Generous at the Finborough Playhouse, Twelfth Night at the Finborough Theatre, and 5 years as a lead actress at The Shaw Festival in Ontario, Canada.
+Her TV credits include: Ransom for CBS, A Royal Winter for Hallmark, The Assets, The Reckoning for ITV, Spooks for BBC, Superstorm for BBC, The X-Files and Millennium for Fox.
+Her theatre credits include Strange Interlude at the National Theatre, Generous at the Finborough Playhouse, Twelfth Night at the Finborough Theatre, and five years as a lead actress at The Shaw Festival in Ontario, Canada.